dilshankarunarathne/storybook/README.md

 - Share posts with text and optional images
 - Comment on other users' posts
 - Like posts
-- The system automatically deletes posts after a set timeframe

 ## API Documentation